wp-plugins/nexternal/readme.txt

 4. From the dashboard connect to the Nexternal API and configure the plugin's default options using the Nexternal menu at lower left.

+5. When connecting a user account, a Nexternal user of the type 'XML Tools', with the 'ProductQuery' option enabled should be used.

-5. Click the Nexternal button on the post/page editor to begin publishing products.
+6. Click the Nexternal button on the post/page editor to begin publishing products.

 == Screenshots ==